Alhasdata/PESTEL-Analysis-wih-Machine-Learning/README.md

 - two indicators related to food availability : **Imports quantity related to the product**.
 - two criteria that provide information on the **Continent** and M**embership of the European Union**.

+### Data Exploration

+Used a Principal Component Analysis to explore and understand data.